Murrenbach Falls (Mürrenbachfälle)

 Looking towards the full height of Murrenbach Falls looking somewhat thin and non-vertical as seen from the cable car coming down from Schilthorn to Stechelberg

-To further support my skepticism, this waterfall didn’t quite exhibit the scattering behavior under windy conditions than its more vertical neighbors (e.g. Staubbach Falls and Ägertenbach Falls) exhibited.
+To further support my skepticism, this waterfall didn’t quite exhibit the scattering behavior under windy conditions that its more vertical neighbors (e.g. Staubbach Falls and Ägertenbach Falls) exhibited.

 We were able to further test this notion by visually inspecting the waterfall from the cable car between Gimmelwald and the station near Stechelberg.

-I still think it was a judgment call to determine the slope’s steepness even with this method, but there had to be a reason why Murrenbach Falls still languishes in relative obscurity.
+I still think it was a judgment call to determine the slope’s steepness even with this method, but there had to be a reason why Murrenbach Falls tended to languish in relative obscurity despite its lofty height figure.

 Bernese_Oberland_597_06092010 - Direct look at the full height of Murrenbach Falls looking wider and more voluminous than when viewed from an angle